Elbit27/vending_machine/readme.md

 	4.3. create api and set urls ✅
 	4.4. tests ✅

-5. clean code
-6. pagination and docs
+5. pagination and docs ✅

+	5.1. pagination for product listing ✅
+	5.2. docs by using drf-yasg ✅

+6. clean code